buildmake/buildmake-CSharp/README.md

 # buildmake-CSharp

-Buildmake is a configuration program written in C# which is configurable with XML to generate project files for C# project for the following IDEs
+Buildmake is a configuration program written in C# which is configurable with XML to generate project files for C# projects for the following IDEs

 - Visual Studio 2022
 - Visual Studio 2019